-Resource Grade Grade Formation and zone Classification Tonnage MgO (wt%) CaO (wt%) Fisher Branch Measured 28,819,000 21.15% 30.91% Fisher Branch Indicated 5,057,000 21.40% 30.66% Fisher Branch Inferred 131,236,000 21.64% 30.51%
+Formation and zone Resource Classification Tonnage Grade MgO (wt%) Grade CaO (wt%) Fisher Branch Measured 28,819,000 21.15% 30.91% Fisher Branch Indicated 5,057,000 21.40% 30.66% Fisher Branch Inferred 131,236,000 21.64% 30.51%

 An initial environmental study has been conducted at the Inwood Property.
 No endangered species were identified in the assessment of the natural environment.
 The area provides typical habitat for garter snakes and grouse amongst other species, and alvar vegetation.
 Portions of the Inwood Property are part of a wildlife management area.
-It is Gossan's intention to replenish similar natural environment should production need to proceed on these portions of the Property.
-The cost of acquiring replacement land is not considered material to the project.
 The Fisher Branch resource is in an area of the property which is not within a wildlife management area.